latest nhpb_banner 1__compressed

 National Church Residences housing programs.

-While the focus of National Church Residences is on providing housing for senior citizens, some of their communities will also support other individuals.
-This can include formerly homeless individuals, the disabled, single parents, and families.
+National Church Residences has many low-income housing programs for a diverse number of people or families.
+This can include formerly homeless individuals, the disabled, single parents, vets, and families.
 In addition to the low income homes or apartments offered, the faith based charity organization will also offer a wide variety of supportive services to residents.

-Housing for the formerly homeless is in high demand.
+Housing for the formerly homeless is always in high demand.
 There is often a waiting list in many states.
 This is known as Supportive Housing for the Formerly Homeless.
 It can assist those from a wide range of backgrounds.

 Not only will the formerly homeless get a place to live, but the National Church Residences charity also promotes self-sufficiency.
 This includes financial, emotional, physical, and mental stability.
 Staff from the housing sites and apartments will refer residents to local assistance programs, non-profits, and government benefits.
 This can include everything from SNAP food stamps applications to SSDI disability programs.